Bank Hapoalim BM Sells 3,188 Shares of First Trust Cloud Computing ETF (NASDAQ:SKYY)

-Bank Hapoalim BM cut its stake in shares of First Trust Cloud Computing ETF (NASDAQ:SKYY – Free Report) by 22.2% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 11,146 shares of the company’s stock after selling 3,188 shares during the quarter.
-Bank Hapoalim BM’s holdings in First Trust Cloud Computing ETF were worth $977,000 at the end of the most recent quarter.
+Bank Hapoalim BM reduced its position in First Trust Cloud Computing ETF (NASDAQ:SKYY – Free Report) by 22.2% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 11,146 shares of the company’s stock after selling 3,188 shares during the quarter.
+Bank Hapoalim BM’s holdings in First Trust Cloud Computing ETF were worth $977,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also bought and sold shares of the stock.
-Strategic Advisors LLC raised its holdings in shares of First Trust Cloud Computing ETF by 4.0% in the fourth quarter.
-Strategic Advisors LLC now owns 5,143 shares of the company’s stock valued at $451,000 after purchasing an additional 199 shares during the last quarter.
-Realta Investment Advisors raised its holdings in shares of First Trust Cloud Computing ETF by 7,707.0% in the fourth quarter.
-Realta Investment Advisors now owns 3,357 shares of the company’s stock valued at $294,000 after purchasing an additional 3,314 shares during the last quarter.
-Pinnacle Associates Ltd. raised its holdings in shares of First Trust Cloud Computing ETF by 3.7% in the fourth quarter.
-Pinnacle Associates Ltd. now owns 5,241 shares of the company’s stock valued at $460,000 after purchasing an additional 185 shares during the last quarter.
-Flagstar Advisors Inc. purchased a new stake in shares of First Trust Cloud Computing ETF in the fourth quarter valued at about $220,000.
-Finally, Global Retirement Partners LLC raised its holdings in shares of First Trust Cloud Computing ETF by 344.3% in the fourth quarter.
-Global Retirement Partners LLC now owns 2,968 shares of the company’s stock valued at $259,000 after purchasing an additional 2,300 shares during the last quarter.
+A number of other institutional investors also recently modified their holdings of the company.
+VitalStone Financial LLC boosted its stake in First Trust Cloud Computing ETF by 144.8% during the third quarter.
+VitalStone Financial LLC now owns 350 shares of the company’s stock worth $27,000 after acquiring an additional 207 shares in the last quarter.
+Whittier Trust Co. bought a new position in First Trust Cloud Computing ETF during the third quarter worth $28,000.
+Worth Asset Management LLC bought a new position in First Trust Cloud Computing ETF during the first quarter worth $34,000.
+Anchor Investment Management LLC acquired a new position in First Trust Cloud Computing ETF during the fourth quarter worth $40,000.
+Finally, Lazard Asset Management LLC acquired a new position in First Trust Cloud Computing ETF during the first quarter worth $95,000.

 The First Trust Cloud Computing ETF (SKYY) is an exchange-traded fund that is based on the ISE Cloud Computing index.
 The fund tracks an index of companies involved in the cloud computing industry.
 Stocks are modified-equally-weighted capped at 4.5%.
 SKYY was launched on Jul 5, 2011 and is managed by First Trust.